irvincardoza/stormhacks2025/frontend-react/electron-react-app/ARCHITECTURE_DOCUMENTATION.md

 # Prism Dashboard - Architecture Documentation

+> For backend wiring and the new data provider, see docs/BACKEND_INTEGRATION.md.

 ## Overview

 Prism is a productivity OS dashboard built with React, TypeScript, and Electron.
 It features an AI-augmented productivity interface with intelligent time tracking, focus management, and data visualization components.